rangle/ngCourse2/handout/testing/intro-to-tdd/using-chai.md

 # Using Chai

 Chai is an assertion library with some tasty syntax sugar that can be paired with any other testing framework.
 It lets us write tests in a TDD (Test Driven Development) style or BDD (Behaviour Driven Development) style.
 We already know what TDD is (read the intro!), so what exactly is BDD?
-Well BDD is the combination of using TDD with natural language constructs (English like sentences) to express the behaviour and outcomes of unit tests.
+Well BDD is the combination of using TDD with natural language constructs (English-like sentences) to express the behavior and outcomes of unit tests.
 Jasmine already uses a TDD style, so we'll be using Chai for its BDD interfaces, mainly through the use of `should`, and `expect`.

 ```js
 import {
   describe,
   expect,